D3CRYPT360/PSARIP_Discord_bot/README.md

 ## Quick Note!!!!!!!

-> Unfortunately this bot has to be run locally on your device, when I try to host on a server I run into cloud flare issues which I have no clue how to get around (I have tried a lot of methods and spent well over 10 hours to find a work around).
+> Unfortunately this bot has to be run locally on your device this means it's not possible to host the bot in a VPS, when I try to host on a server I run into cloud flare issues which I have no clue how to get around (I have tried a lot of methods and spent well over 10 hours to find a work around).
 If you know how to do so please make a [Pull Request](https://github.com/D3CRYPT360/PSARIP/pull) or would like to discuss feel free to create an [Issue](https://github.com/D3CRYPT360/PSARIP/issues/new). any help will be gladly appreciated :)

 ## Installation